ousatov-ua/Authorization-server/README.md

 # Authorization server
+This is just an example for authorization server that provides api to get access key (JWT)

 ## Authorization
 Currenlty, it is for client based authorization.

 Client can have roles.

 Client make request to get access token (JWT)

 ## Users